Nykaa shares zoom 20% intraday; how long can the rally last?

 The company reported a 344 per cent (Y-o-Y) jump in net profit at Rs 5.20 crore in the September quarter.
 Consolidated revenue from operations increased 39 per cent year-on-year to Rs 1,230 crore, the company said.
 Margins improved to 5 per cent in the September quarter from 3.3 per cent YoY.

-Trthankar Das, Technical & Derivative Analyst, Retail, Ashika Stock Broking believes the current rally is temporary in nature.
+Tirthankar Das, Technical & Derivative Analyst, Retail, Ashika Stock Broking believes the current rally is temporary in nature.

 "Consecutive lower low formation in both weekly and daily time frames indicates that the trend in the stock has been methodically negative.
 However, amid such negativity, prices are at extremely oversold conditions in a daily time frame.
 Hence, a relief rally or a consolidation in prices can be seen before swaggering back to its negative momentum.
 The entire upmove of the last few sessions is well channeled with immediate resistance seen around 250 from the upper panel of the pattern which further coincides with the immediate swing high of Oct’22.
 The recent rally of more than 20% can be temporary in nature rally until and unless it surpasses the said resistance point.
 Daily MACD and 14-period RSI has generated a buy signal moving above its nine periods average thus validating positive bias.
 However, its inability to surpass 250 would continue to maintain a negative and chances remain high of a downside rally towards 150-165."